aarora42/DB3200-FinalProject/README.md

 The typical users of this solution would be musical artists looking to control the music that is visible to other artists

 ## Domain Objects Description
+All objects have relevant foreign keys to establish relationships with other objects

 ### Song Object
-Users can add a song with a title and custom genre (enumeration)
+Users can add a song with a title and custom genre (enumeration).
+The Song object is on the many side of a one to many relationship with albums as there can be many songs in a single album
 ### Album Object
 Users can create albums with a title and the album is one the 'one' side of a one-to-many relationship with songs.
 This means that one album can contain many songs.
 It is also on the 'many' side of a one-to-many relationship with artists as a single artist can write many songs.
 The editor screen of this object allows the user to view a list of the songs related to that album